minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 While this paper provides valuable insights, it has several limitations, which point to opportunities for future work.

+First, more robustness checks should be included.
+By including more relevant models and relevant variables, such as each state's gdp per capita related to the fossil fuel industry, results could be concluded with more certainty.

 Touched upon briefly in this paper, by regressing the pro enviornmental vote of representatives with the campaign contributions not only six months prior, but